-I love the old internet.
-I remember my family having a Windows 98 computer and going online, using dial-up, to view “the dancing lobsters” on amandaplease.com.
-It was some animated .gif of lobsters dancing for a kid’s show.
+I love the old internet!
+I remember my family having a Windows 98 computer and going online, using dial-up, to view “The Dancing Lobsters” on amandaplease.com.
+It was some animated gif of lobsters dancing for a kid’s show.
 Pretty harmless.

 Years later, I discovered ytmnd.com.
 My uncle was in love with the “Blue Ball Machine” and showed it to my entire family.
 Later I created a ytmnd account, and borrowed my pen name, “pilleater,” from there.
 So I have invested myself in the internet subculture in ways Andrew Sega calls himself “Necros.”
 What an amazing release for 1995!

 Also in 1995, an antonymous author by the name of “David Em” posted a fantastic short piece on Luc Besson’s film, Leon The Professional, and compared it with pedophilia.
 Woah!
-That’s as extreme as those Russian “anti-sexuals” who are hostile against anything to do with a sexuality.
-However, Em’s short prose is sincere, and enlightens us in many ways.
+That’s as extreme as those Russian “anti-sexuals” who are hostile against anything to do with sexuality.
+However, Em’s short prose is sincere and enlightens us in many ways.

 And where does NAMBLA fit into this?
 Allen Ginsburg and Camille Paglia showed support for this consensual fight.
-And in 1977, there was a French petition against age of consent laws that featured signatures from Michel Foucault, Gilles Deleuze, Jacques Derrida, Roland Barthes, Simone de Beauvoir, Jean-Paul Sartre, Félix Guattari, Philippe Sollers, Jacques Rancière, and so on.
+In 1977, there was a French petition against age of consent laws that featured signatures from Michel Foucault, Gilles Deleuze, Jacques Derrida, Roland Barthes, Simone de Beauvoir, Jean-Paul Sartre, Félix Guattari, Philippe Sollers, Jacques Rancière, and so on.
 Would NAMBLA be this avant-garde and American attempt to subvert sexual identity politics and win the argument that pederasty is valid?

 Yes and no.

 If anything, NAMBLA came from this early fight from homosexuals falling in love with younger boys.
 William S. Burroughs documented this struggle in his novel, “The Wild Boys: A Book of the Dead,” and Dennis Cooper has his nostalgic trips of boy love in “The George Miles Cycle.”
-We must ask if the elite actually practice pederasty behind the public’s back.
+We must ask if the elite practice pederasty behind the public’s back.
 Conspiracy theorist Alex Jones calls the evil oligarchs “the vampiric pedophiliac elite” at times to associate their actions with predatory behavior.
 Even the popular theory being Pizzagate is about this secret ring of NAMBLA elites in hiding.
 Common people don’t like pedophiles because the unusual desire around children, like “loli” in hentai, is associated with sexual abuse and harm.
 It’s right for Justin Payne to start a trend around being a “vigilante predator hunter” and to take aim at those who could potentially harm and rape a minor.
 There’s even a whole fan club around Chris Hasen’s show To Catch a Predator, called the “Temple of TCAP.”
-The fanbase studies each and every possible alleged predator who came on the show, and like cultural anthropology, studies the queer culture behind each individual.
+The fanbase studies every possible alleged predator who came on the show, and like cultural anthropology, studies the queer culture behind each individual.
 And yet, there is also a sincere voice for pedophilia (pederasty included), acted upon by Todd Nickerson and his brand of being the “virtuous pedophile.”
-The word “pedophilia” and it’s meaning has a controversial history.
+The word “pedophilia” and its meaning have a controversial history.

 The Professional is one of my favorite movies.
 I love Jean Reno.
-And I have seen Leon merchandise all the way in Nampo-dong in Busan!
+And I have seen Leon merchandise in Nampo-dong in Busan!
 The film has a cult following for all the right reasons.
 The transgressive nature of the child learning from a professional killer is amazing in every detail.
-The movie could be understood as study of traumatic abuse.
+The movie could be understood as the study of traumatic abuse.
 David Em sees it in a different light.
 It is, “a must-see movie for boy lovers.”
 Natalie Portman is an “aesthetically bruised” character right out of a Trever Brown painting.
 The Professional gets every right about the edgy school shooter violence of the 1990s and wraps it up into 110 minutes.
 Em writes,

 “…The Professional satisfied my feelings of justice.
 The girl's family is shown without the usual sentimentality characteristic of American films.
-Moreover, the forces of evil, in a movie where none of the characters are angels, are shown to be the sadistic, dope-pushing villains from the US Drug Enforcement Agency and the cops.
+Moreover, the forces of evil, in a movie where none of the characters are angels, are shown to be the sadistic, dope-pushing villains of the US Drug Enforcement Agency and the cops.
 In the end, the demonized, would-be pervert is revealed to be a hero of sorts, in a way that speaks directly to Besson's intended, young, audience.”

 Ask, why do they act and write upon such desires?